 What about my privacy?

-Social media screening actually looks to protect a candidate’s privacy.
+Digital screening actually looks to protect a candidate’s privacy.
 A Social Intelligence Report is not a vehicle for employers to be voyeuristic, in fact, it’s the opposite.
-We can’t speak for other products, but our reports only contain publicly available, potentially problematic, material that could have ramifications for business-related behavior (for more information about our content filters, click here).
-All other material that falls outside the bounds of our filters is left out of the report.
+We can’t speak for other products, but our reports only contain publicly available, potentially problematic material that could have ramifications for business-related behavior (for more information about our content filters, click here).
+All other material that falls outside the parameters of our filters is left out of the report.

 Additionally, our status as a third-party protects both the employer and candidate from hiring bias.
 If observed by a casual social media search by the hiring manager, protected class information such as pregnancy status, sexual orientation, or ethnicity can play a role in discriminatory hiring practices.
 Outsourcing this process to a third party helps ensure that candidates get a fairer shot by eliminating the temptation to “snoop”.
 This leads us to our next FAQ…

 Will digital screening companies hack my accounts?

 Social media screening firms will never ask for passwords or “hack” into accounts.

 This is a common misconception from the early days of social media screening (can you believe we’ve been around almost as long as Twitter?).
 We don’t get this question as often anymore, but it’s still worth clarifying.
 Neither companies nor third-party screeners should be asking for passwords, forcing candidates to accept their friend requests, or hacking into a candidate or employee’s personal social media accounts.
 This could violate certain state laws.
 Plus, that’s just icky.
 We don’t want you to feel icky.

 Is social media screening regulated?
 Who decides what can go on a report?